Aquafina-water-bottle/jp-mining-note/docs/docs/definitions.md

-# Overview

 This page is dedicated to showcasing how definitions can be easily chosen, overwritten and customized overall.

+!!! note
     This page is primarily intended for monolingual dictionary users, as the sheer amount of possible monolingual dictionaries may require specific customizations for each individual dictionary.

+---

 # Dictionary Placement